True Holy Communion vs. Charismatic Unholy Communion

 I realize now – and thank God for leading me to a fuller understanding – that one thing was missing from my book, True to His Ways: Purity & Safety in Christian Spiritual Practice.
-This was due to my lack of edifying experience in any Church.
+This was due to my lack of edifying experience in any church until I discovered the traditional Anglican Church.
 I write now in the light of a growing understanding.
-I need to add to chapter 6 of my book, which discusses the right ways to seek the Lord, that it is right and meet to seek Him in the sacrament of the Lord’s Supper or Holy Communion, also called the Lord’s Table.
-This we do with our brothers and sisters in the Church.
-It is a corporate lifting up of hearts to God.
+What I should have included in my book, in chapter 6 which discusses the right ways to seek the Lord, was that we should seek Him in the sacrament of Holy Communion, also called the Lord’s Supper.
+This is in stark contrast to what happens in the Charismatic churches, which I call Charismatic unholy communion.

 By ‘sacrament’ I understand a means of heavenly grace, which grace is received through faith.
 The outward acts (the breaking and eating of bread and other emblems) are signs of that which is spiritual, and are a form of spiritual ‘help’, and are blessed by God as a ceremony that he ordained for us.
 We participate with obedient hearts, and He responds with grace as promised.
 Paul teaches about this sacrament in his first letter to the Corinthians, where he explains that he had delivered it to them pursuant to instruction he received by revelation from the Lord:

 23That which I delivered to you, I received from the Lord.
 For the Lord Jesus, the same night in which he was betrayed, took bread, 24and thanked, and broke, and said, Take ye, and eat; this is my body which is broken for you.
 Do this in the remembrance of me.
 25In the same manner he took the cup when supper was done, saying, This cup is the new testament in my blood.
 Do this, as oft as you drink it, in remembrance of me.
 26For as often as you eat this bread and drink this cup, you show the Lord’s death till he comes (1 Cor 11:23 -26, New Matthew Bible version (“NMB”)a).